xmos/lib_audio_dsp/doc/tool_user_guide/using_the_tool.rst

 used to stream audio.
 The next step is to iterate on the design and tune it to perfection.
 One option is to repeat the steps described above, regenerating the code with new tuning values until the performance requirements are satisfied.
-But a faster option is described below which allows run time tuning of the stages in the pipeline.

 Designing Complex Pipelines